All Episodes

 It's about success and individual success and opportunity.

-And it's it's finding expression in people like Ken Blackwell, who's running for governor in Ohio.
+And it's finding expression in people like Ken Blackwell, who's running for governor in Ohio.

 May he be the next governor.

-And I got out of uh City Journal, Steve Malanga's column that talks about uh typical meeting.
+And I got out of City Journal Steve Melanga's column that talks about a typical meeting.

 Ken Blackwell is talking to a group of Ohio retailers and is talking about turning around Ohio's struggling economy.

-I, you know, uh I can't uh say enough about how disappointed I am about Taft and the rest of those folks in Ohio.
+I can't say enough about how disappointed I am about Taft and the rest of those folks in Ohio.

-We've got to stop Republicans and Democrats from their tax and spend uh stuff.
+We've got to stop Republicans and Democrats from their tax and spend stuff.

 And he gets generally good reviews from these folks who are small business folks.

-And he asks he's stopped by a woman who says, I like your ideas on taxes, she says, but I don't like your other ideas, meaning Blackwell's strong pro-life positions and support of a constitutional amendment, defining marriage as between a man and a woman.
+And he stopped by a woman who says, I like your ideas on taxes, she says, but I don't like your other ideas, meaning Blackwell's strong pro-life positions and support of a constitutional amendment defining marriage as between a man and a woman.

 He says, quote, I am not just an economic being.